Proof of Residency Affidavit Template, Free Download 2026

 Notarize and Submit

-The affiant signs the affidavit before a notary public who administers the oath and applies the seal.
+The affiant signs the printable proof of residency letter before a notary public who administers the oath and applies the seal.
 If the DMV or agency accepts in-person signatures without notarization, the affiant may sign at the agency office instead.
-Submit the notarized affidavit to the requesting agency along with any additional required documentation.
+Submit the notarized affidavit of residence to the requesting agency along with any additional required documentation.

 | Feature | Free Template | Custom (AI or Attorney) |